 It doesn't look like a coincidence that the attack came after a speech by two Golden Dawn MPs in the area.
 One of them, Yiannis Lagos, told his activist branch, “You choose how you want to move forward, and we’ll back you up."
 This had echoes of a speech he made last year, after which an attack was unleashed upon some Egyptian fishermen.
 On both occasions, no charges of incitement to violence were brought against him, and it's unlikely that any will brought against Golden Dawn after Fissas' murder.

-Curiously, while the Golden Dawn has been ramping up the violence it has also been flirting with relative respectability, by courting New Democracy—the large center-right party that is in the government at the moment.
-New Democracy kept quiet about the attack on the communists in the domestic media, only condemning it in Germany’s Der Spiegel magazine.
+Curiously, while the Golden Dawn has been ramping up the violence it has also been flirting with relative respectability, by courting New Democracy – the large centre-right party that is in the government at the moment.
+New Democracy kept schtum about the attack on the communists in the domestic media, only condemning it in Germany’s Der Spiegel magazine.
 Last week, high-profile Greek journalist Babis Papadimitriou asked, “If SYRIZA [a left party] can work with KKE, why can’t a more serious Golden Dawn support a conservative alliance, like what happened in Norway?”
-Several MPs and advisors have hinted at the possibility of a potential alliance between the center-right party and the neo-Nazi gang—if only the second would “shape-up.”
+Several MPs and advisors have hinted at the possibility of a potential alliance between the centre-right party and the neo-Nazi gang – if only the second would “shape-up”.

-Though Golden Dawn has attempted, in its own, ham-fisted way, to engage with mainstream political processes—bringing leftists to court for slander, running in the Athens mayoral election—it seems their idea of 'shaping up' doesn't extend to not murdering political opponents in bars.
+Though Golden Dawn has attempted, in its own, ham-fisted way, to engage with mainstream political processes – bringing leftists to court for slander, standing in the Athens mayoral election – it seems their idea of “shaping up” doesn't extend to not murdering political opponents in bars.

-The brother of Nikos Mihaloliakos (leader of the GD) is rumored to be recruiting heavily from circles of lawyers, businessmen, and academics—supposedly upstanding professionals who are a little bit too fond of the Greek Junta and the colonels who overthrew the Greek government in 1967.
-However, with this latest murder, the Golden Dawn’s dual tactic of shaking the hand of the respectable political classes at the same time as they’re using the other to plunge knives into their enemies may finally have come unstuck.
-The Minister of Citizen Protection Nikos Dendias has said the government will look to change the law around criminal organizations, hinting at a ban of the far right-party.
+The brother of Nikos Mihaloliakos (leader of the GD) is rumoured to be recruiting heavily from circles of lawyers, businessmen and academics – supposedly upstanding professionals who are a little bit too fond of the Greek Junta and the colonels who overthrew the Greek government in 1967.
+However, with this latest murder, the Golden Dawn’s dual tactic of shaking the hand of the respectable political classes at the same time as they’re using the other hand to plunge knives into their enemies may finally have come unstuck.
+The Minister of Citizen Protection Nikos Dendias has said the government will look to change the law around criminal organisations, hinting at a ban of the far right-party.

-Such a change could have implications for radical leftist organizations as well, meaning that the Golden Dawn could drag their foes down with them and mortally wound Greece’s democracy.
+Unfortunately, such a change could have implications for radical leftist organisations as well, meaning that the Golden Dawn could drag their foes down with them and mortally wound Greece’s democracy.
 Which means that, ultimately, they would kind of get things their way after all.

 Follow Yiannis on Twitter: @YiannisBab